Antenna Terminology Defined

 Mobile Mark, Inc. designs, manufactures and delivers top technology antenna products for the global telecommunications industry.
 Established in 1984 and located just outside Chicago, Mobile Mark is recognized as having the experience and professionalism needed to make it all happen.
 We offer innovative designs, quality manufacturing, and reliable performance.
 Mobile Mark helps companies understand the antenna theory and antenna terminology behind the antennas for optimum wireless network coverage.

-Please contact us at: firstname.lastname@example.org visit our website at www.mobilemark.com for more information on antenna theory and antenna terminology.
+Please contact us at: firstname.lastname@example.org or visit our website at www.mobilemark.com for more information on antenna theory and antenna terminology.